rerun-io/rerun/docs/content/getting-started/data-in.md

 ---
-title: Getting data into Rerun
+title: Get data into Rerun
-order: 1
+order: 2
 ---

 All about how to get your data shown in Rerun.